bmweiner/smarthome/README.md

 # smarthome

-Setup scripts for a basic install and configuration of Home Assistant core on Raspberry Pi 4 Model B with a combination Z-Wave and Zigbee usb controller (HUSBZB-1).
+Setup scripts for install and configuration of Home Assistant core on Raspberry Pi 4 Model B with a combination Z-Wave and Zigbee usb controller (HUSBZB-1).
 This setup installs docker images for Home Assistant, Eclipse Mosquitto, and Open Z-Wave.
 Mosquitto authentication is performed over TLS with user name and password.

+Additional user specific configurations are set including customize, group, scene, and automation.

 ## Hardware Setup